Skip to main content

 Q: What initially brought you to the University?
 What role did you start in?
 What other roles have you held?

 For forty years, I worked in the Bursar’s Office, holding various jobs, but I first came to UChicago because my best friend’s mom worked in what was called the Student Loan Center at the time.
-She found out about this county clerk job that became available in the Bursar’s Office.
+She found out about this accounting clerk job that became available in the Bursar’s Office.
 I was twenty-two and just starting to interview for jobs, so I came in for an interview.
 I was told that I was overqualified for the position since I had an associate's degree in computer science, and I said, “Okay,” and thought that was that.
 But later that afternoon, I got the call that I was offered the job in the Office of the Bursar, and well, it’s been forty years.

 Q: How has your role changed/grown over the past 40 years?

 Immensely.
 I work mostly with student information, and I’ve gone through two upgrades for the student information system.
-We also transitioned to a new financial system last year and we upgraded to a new county system.
+We also transitioned to a new financial system last year and we upgraded to a new accounting system.
 So much has changed–beyond just technical systems.
 We used to be completely student-based.
 Every student physically came to our office to get their IDs validated.
 We also had cashiering in our office including payments and check cashing.
 We dispersed all university checks through our office, which I eventually supervised.

 Now, we’re remote, but even before that, we were moving toward not really having student traffic in our office.
 It was exciting to see all the students passing through, but I was never face-to-face with students much; I worked behind the scenes.
-I moved from a county clerk position to handling stock payments to the accountant position in the office.
+I moved from an accounting clerk position to handling stop payments to the accountant position in the office.
 Then I became the supervisor over a few different areas, including our check distribution area, which dispersed payroll.
 That supervisory role stayed for a while.
 Now I’m in internal controls, which is the verification of student accounts to make sure aid, charges, and everything else balance out.
 I’ve transitioned a lot and have worked with student records quite a bit.

 Q: Where are you originally from?

-I grew up in Wilding, Indiana, just right over the border from Chicago.
+I grew up in Whiting, Indiana, just right over the border from Chicago.
 It’s a small town.
 I’ve lived now, for thirty-seven years, in Hammond, Indiana.
 I didn’t move around a lot; I stayed very local to be with my family.
 It was definitely a culture shock to go to Chicago and work with different people.
-I was just that small-town girl; I didn’t get out of Wilding much.
+I was just that small-town girl; I didn’t get out of Whiting much.
 But it was a great experience, it was wonderful.

 Q: What is it that you enjoy most about your role?